theflameguy/Django-Video_Subtitles/README.md

 then go to this url -> `localhost:8000/videos/upload`

-Link should should navigate to:
+Link should navigate to:

 ![git clone command image](Screenshots/Screenshot%20(20).png)

+To know more check the Video available in the Screenshots folder